The online course industry is booming right now.

 Lots of reviewers mention how easy CourseCraft is to use.
 The course editor just makes sense – it doesn’t require much experimenting to figure out all the buttons and settings.

 There are some limitations to CourseCraft you should be aware of.
-For one thing, you can’t add surveys or exams, and there are no certificates of completion.
-Nor can you drip content, something most other course builders allow you to do.
+You can’t add surveys or exams, and there are no certificates of completion.

 CourseCraft also has transaction fees amounting to 9% on the Free plan and 5% on the Club plan.
 There are no fees on the Society plan, which costs $47/mo if paying annually.
 The Society plan is CourseCraft’s best plan, and includes all the features.
 It’s also significantly cheaper than most other course builders.